pymc-devs/pytensor/doc/library/scan.rst

 Graph Rewrites
 ^^^^^^^^^^^^^^

 This one is simple but still worth pointing out.
-Aesara is able to automatically recognize and rewrite many computation patterns.
-However, there are patterns that Aesara doesn't rewrite because doing so would change the user interface (such as merging shared variables together into a single one, for instance).
-Additionally, Aesara doesn't catch every case that it could rewrite and so it remains useful for performance that the user defines an efficient graph in the first place.
+Pytensor is able to automatically recognize and rewrite many computation patterns.
+However, there are patterns that Pytensor doesn't rewrite because doing so would change the user interface (such as merging shared variables together into a single one, for instance).
+Additionally, Pytensor doesn't catch every case that it could rewrite and so it remains useful for performance that the user defines an efficient graph in the first place.
 This is also the case, and sometimes even more so, for the graph inside of Scan.
-This is because it will be executed many times for every execution of the Aesara function that contains it.
+This is because it will be executed many times for every execution of the Pytensor function that contains it.

-The `LSTM tutorial <http://deeplearning.net/tutorial/lstm.html>`_ on `DeepLearning.net <http://deeplearning.net>`_ provides an example of a rewrite that Aesara cannot perform.
+The `LSTM tutorial <http://deeplearning.net/tutorial/lstm.html>`_ on `DeepLearning.net <http://deeplearning.net>`_ provides an example of a rewrite that Pytensor cannot perform.
 Instead of performing many matrix multiplications between matrix :math:`x_t` and each of the shared matrices :math:`W_i`, :math:`W_c`, :math:`W_f` and :math:`W_o`, the matrices :math:`W_*`, are merged into a single shared matrix :math:`W` and the graph